curiouselectric/SensorInterfaceBoard/README.md

 # Hardware

-The PCB was designed in KiCAD and is available here.
+A number of PCBs have been designed in KiCAD.
+This repository holds the RS485 sensor and is available here.
 A small PCB has been designed.

 There is one reset switch, one user input switch and one LED output.